Rohith-14/HR-Management-System/readme.md

 ## Security Vulnerabilities of project

-If you discover a security vulnerability within the project, please send an e-mail to Kanak Manjari at nvrrohith45@gmail.com.
+If you discover a security vulnerability within the project, please send an e-mail  to nvrrohith45@gmail.com.
 All security vulnerabilities will be promptly addressed.

 #